-- Front-end IP configuration – A load balancer can include one or more front-end IP addresses, otherwise known as virtual IPs (VIPs).
+- Front-end IP configuration – A load balancer can include one or more front-end IP addresses.
 These IP addresses serve as ingress for the traffic.

 - Back-end address pool – IP addresses that are associated with the NIC to which load is distributed.

-- NAT rules - Defines how inbound traffic flows through the front-end IP and distributed to the back-end IP.
+- Port Forwarding - Defines how inbound traffic flows through the front-end IP and distributed to the back-end IP utilizing inbound NAT rules.